-A source water assessment plan that provides more information such as potential sources of contamination has been prepared.
-This plan is available at the St. Mary's County Public Library or from Maryland Department of the Environment (MDE).
+We have a source water protection plan available from our office that provides more information such as potential sources of contamination.
+This plan is also available from Maryland Department of the Environment (MDE) or at the Wicomico County Public Library.
 For more information call 1-800-633-6101.